Chart Color Schemes

 Macgregor has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for Macgregor, and new addresses validated by AreaSearch since the Census, Macgregor's population is estimated at around 6,937 as of Nov 2025.
-This reflects a decrease of 112 people (1.6%) since the 2021 Census, which reported a population of 7,049 people.
-The change is inferred from the resident population of 6,942 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 31 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,624 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 60.0% of overall population gains during recent periods.
+As of November 2025, the Macgregor (ACT) statistical area (Lv2) has an estimated population of around 6,944, reflecting a decrease of 105 people since the 2021 Census.
+This decline represents a 1.5% reduction from the previous population count of 7,049.
+The current estimate is based on AreaSearch's validation of new addresses following the examination of the latest ERP data release by the ABS in June 2024 and includes an additional 31 validated new addresses since the Census date.
+This results in a population density ratio of 1,626 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Natural growth contributed approximately 60.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population